mateusz29/qgis-yolo-plugin/README.md

 These images show grids of sample images from test sets with bounding boxes and labels around detected objects.

+## Installation Overview

+The YOLO-MOD plugin is currently distributed as a ZIP package and can be installed in QGIS using the **Install from ZIP** option.

+In addition to the plugin installation, several Python dependencies must be installed in the QGIS Python environment:

+- ultralytics
+- onnx
+- onnxruntime / onnxruntime-gpu

+Detailed installation instructions and tested dependency versions are provided below.

 ## Plugin Installation

 1. Download the plugin ZIP: **[yolo_mod.zip](https://mega.nz/file/6zhlnBJY#GJVhYYGo_Fo_MAP2XfvexfoMK3LEMPNM2sDxhfI_6BU)**